 How to Make Homemade Spaghetti Sauce

-I always use a mixture of ⅔ ground beef and ⅓ sweet Italian sausage in my spaghetti sauce.
-You can combine both in one pan to save on dishes.
-Spread the meat in an even layer and allow it to brown before stirring and chopping up.
+Combine both the beef and pork in one large skillet to save on dishes.
+Spread the meat in an even layer and allow it to brown before stirring.
 The browned meat gives so much additional flavor to the sauce.

 I prefer to make my sauce on the stovetop, but if you want to make this recipe as easy as possible, put all the sauce ingredients in the slow cooker, mix together, and cook on low for up to 8 hours, while you’re at work.